devilry/devilry-django/not_for_deploy/docs/sysadmin/migrationguides/migrate-from-3.5.0-to-3.5.1-not-released.rst

    status "Waiting for deliveries" since they can still upload files and new comments.
 When the deadline expires, the status will switch to the grading received.

+ - Feedbackset status affected by "merge history" feedbacks fixed.
+This was an issue with a PostgreSQL trigger.

 Examiners: